 This two-year diploma-level course is part of our Gestalt Counselling Programme.
-It offers intensive, practical professional training – on completion (and having completed the required number of client and supervision hours) you’ll be an accredited member of the British Association for Counselling and Psychotherapy (BACP) and fully equipped to work competently with a range of clients.
+It offers intensive, practical professional training.
+On completion (and having completed the required number of personal therapy, client and supervision hours) you’ll be a member of the British Association for Counselling and Psychotherapy (BACP) and fully equipped to work competently with a range of clients.

 Who takes this course?

 Most students apply to this course directly from the Certificate in Humanistic Counselling Skills (also part of our Counselling Programme) with a view to becoming a qualified professional counsellor.
-Occasionally, we admit students with prior experience at this stage – see the entry requirements tab further down this page for full details.
+Occasionally, we admit students with prior experience from elsewhere at this stage – see the entry requirements tab further down this page for full details.

 What the course offers